 Thankfully, it’s very easy to find the page and post IDs on your website.
 You can see the IDs of pages and posts on the backend admin dashboard when you open the editor.
 The post or page ID is also mentioned in your browser’s URL.

-Another way to get the ID of a page or post is to use the following script on the functions.php child theme file.
+Another way to get the ID of a page or post is to use the following script in the functions.php child theme file.
 Just go to Appearance > Theme Editor and open the functions.php file.

 Then, paste the following snippet in the editor and update the file.
 It will print the page ID on the front end.